casper-network/docs-archive/node-operator/setup.md

 The recommended way is to obtain released packages using debian installers.
 Installing the debian package will automatically configure the system into a working state if a config.toml does not exist yet.
 If keys are generated in ‘/etc/casper/validator_keys/’, the system can be started with no manual configuration.

 If you have installed a version of the node before, plese uninstall the older version.
 Please also clear out any old state.
-There is a script `delete_local_db.sh` in `/casper-node`
+There is a script `delete_local_db.sh` in `/casper-node` which removes local state in `/var/lib/casper/casper-node`.

+If you have run versions prior to 1.5.0, you may have local state in `/root/.local/share/casper-node` which should be deleted.

 Depending on your system, you may need to use either `dpkg' or 'apt'